Pathoschild/smapi-mod-dump/source/~KhloeLeclair/ThemeManager/author-guide.md

 ## What are Color Variables?

-Variables are an easy way to specify certain colors to fulfill certain roles.
+ColorVariables are an easy way to specify certain colors to fulfill certain roles.
-Variables have names that start with a `$`, and they have a value that's either a color or the name of another variable.
+ColorVariables have names that start with a `$`, and they have a value that's either a color or the name of another variable.
 Because of this, patches can define specific variables that fall back to more generic variables if the specific color hasn't been overwritten.